When to Not Clean With Vinegar

 The acidity in vinegar is what makes it such a good natural household cleaner.
 Vinegar is great for counteracting tough build-up on surfaces such as soap scum, brines left by hard water, or even glue left behind by stickers.

-Vinegar is also great for getting rid of stubborn stains, however, remember to use with caution as the acidity of the vinegar can sometimes have an adverse reaction (Diluting a vinegar solution 1:1 will help prevent this!).
+Vinegar is also great for getting rid of stubborn stains, however, remember to use it with caution as the acidity of the vinegar can sometimes have an adverse reaction (Diluting a vinegar solution 1:1 will help prevent this!).

 Here are a few places you should avoid using vinegar: